-Easy smoky tahini dressing, it’s great on buddha bowls, roasted vegetables, as a dip, roasted sweet potato bowl, or just a creamy dressing for your salad.
+Easy smoky tahini dressing, it’s great on buddha bowls, roasted vegetables, as a dip, sauce for roasted sweet potato nourish bowl, or as a creamy dressing for your salad.

 Whisk until combined, when you mix everything together it will thicken up.

 Then add the cold water and keep whisking and it will thin out.
 How much water you need depends on how smooth your tahini is and your desired consistency.
 Start with ⅓ cup for a thicker sauce and ½ cup for a thinner sauce.

 It will also last up to a week in the refrigerator in an airtight container, so it’s great for meal prep.
 If the recipe makes more than you need, it can be halved pretty easily.